nodejs/node-addon-api/doc/cmake-js.md

 ### Install CMake.js

-CMake.js is typically installed as a global package:
+For developers, CMake.js is typically installed as a global package:

 ```bash
 npm install -g cmake-js
 cmake-js --help
 ```

+> For *users* of your native addon, CMake.js should be configured as a dependency in your `package.json` as described in the [CMake.js documentation](https://github.com/cmake-js/cmake-js).

 ### CMakeLists.txt